CJB-2702/Armada-PBMS/prompts and context/experimental_datamodel.md

-# Armada PBMS Experimental Data Model
+# Armada PBMS Data Model
-## (Unified Asset Approach with Specialized Detail Tables)

 ## Common Fields
 Every table in the system includes these standard fields: